Wazea/Summaries/MQTT-G.md

-# MQTT-Q: A Publish-Subscribe Protocol with Geolocation
+# MQTT-G: A Publish-Subscribe Protocol with Geolocation

 ## Abstract
 - Message Queue Transport Telemetry (MQTT) is an open source Publish-Subscribe standard for M2M communication.